pranigopu/sentiMiner/notes/sentimentAnalysis.md

 ### Elaborating on relevant NLP concepts
 #### Overview
 NLP is a subfield of both linguistics and artificial intelligence.
-It is the study of computational  methods to process, analyze and interpret natural language data.
+It is the study of computational<sup>[1](#f1)</sup> methods to process, analyze and interpret natural language data.
 It involves two broad components:
 1. Natural language understanding (NLU)
 2. Natural language generation (NLG)